Why Do Certain Foods Cause Acne?

 Certain foods cause acne for the following reasons:

 - They increase inflammation.
-Inflammation is one of the key players in the disease process that creates acne lesions.
+Inflammation contributes to acne lesions.

 The examples of food items below do either one or both of the aforementioned causes of acne.

 There are foods to avoid for acne.
 These food help cause acne because they can spike your insulin levels and increase sebum production, promote inflammation, and lead to hormone imbalances.

 - Refined or processed carbohydrates such as white bread, cake, white rice, and refined grains, all of which cause insulin levels to spike.